Amon3141/pet-feeding-tracker/README.md

 # Pet Feeding Tacker

 ## This application helps users who live with any animal to keep track of the feeding of their pets.
-As I myself have five turtles and a fish, I have experienced the difficulty of feeding different species of animals with the right.
+As I myself have five turtles and a fish, I have experienced the difficulty of feeding different species of animals with the right amount.

 User Stories:
 - As a user, I want to be able to add a record of feeding to the feeding data specific to an animal.